akikuno/gse2srr/README.md

+# `gse2srr.sh`

-# `gse2srr.sh`: a portable script to convert ID from GSE to SRR
+portable bash script to convert ID from GSE to SRR

 ## Features